Back to Blog

 4. Readwise Reader — the serious upgrade

 If you used Pocket heavily and actually read what you saved, Readwise Reader is the upgrade.
 AI summaries, highlight review via spaced repetition, Ghostreader chat-with-article.
-It costs $8/month forever, which is the honest trade-off: you get a premium product, you pay for it monthly.
+It costs $9.99/mo on annual billing, which is the honest trade-off: you get a premium product, you pay for it monthly.

 If you saved articles in Pocket and almost never read them, Readwise Reader gives you a more expensive way to keep not reading them.
 Be honest with yourself about which category you're in.